 Infertility means not being able to get pregnant after one year of trying.
 Or, six months, if a woman is 35 or older.
 Women who can get pregnant but are unable to stay pregnant may also be infertile.
 Pregnancy is the result of a process that has many steps.
 To get pregnant:

 - A woman’s body must release an egg from one of her ovaries (ovulation).

 - The egg must go through a fallopian tube toward the uterus (womb).

 - A man's sperm must join with (fertilize) the egg along the way.

 - The fertilized egg must attach to the inside of the uterus (implantation).

 Infertility can happen if there are problems with any of these steps.

 Yes.
 About 10 percent of women (6.1 million) in the United States ages 15-44 have difficulty getting pregnant or staying pregnant, according to the Centers for Disease Control and Prevention (CDC).

 Is infertility just a woman's problem?

-No, infertility is not always a woman's problem.
+No, infertility is often not a woman's problem.
 Both women and men can have problems that cause infertility.
+In fact, about 50% of all infertility causes are caused by men.
 About one-third of infertility cases are caused by women’s problems.
 Another one-third of fertility problems are due to the man.
 The other cases are caused by a mixture of male and female problems or by unknown problems.